Sagykri/NOVA/README.md

 # Set the alpha of the dots (0=max opacity, 1=no opacity)
 ALPHA:float

+# Wether to mix-up different groups' plotting order in UMAP
+COMBINE_SAMPLES:bool

 # Set the color mapping dictionary (name: {alias:alias, color:color})
 COLOR_MAPPINGS:Dict[str, Dict[str,str]]

+# Set the alias mapping key
+MAPPINGS_ALIAS_KEY:str
+# Set the color mapping key
+MAPPINGS_COLOR_KEY:str

+# Wether to show the baseline's ARI boxplot; used for marker ranking plots
+SHOW_BASELINE:bool

+# Define marker order for bubble plot
+ORDERED_MARKERS:List[str]

+# Define cell line order for bubble plot
+ORDERED_CELL_LINES_NAMES:List[str]

+# Define a range for the upper graph's y-axis (used for marker ranking graph, if y-axis cut is needed)
+UPPER_GRAPH_YLIM:Tuple[float,float]

+# Define a range for the lower graph's y-axis (used for marker ranking graph, if y-axis cut is needed)
+LOWER_GRAPH_YLIM:Tuple[float,float]
 ```

 ### Creating a new configuration